0script/0scriptblog/content/post/step-by-step-guide-to-build-virtual-lab.md

 ##### Testing network

-* check for interface : `show interface`
+* Check for interfaces : `show interface` .

 [![vyos-show-interfaces.png](https://i.postimg.cc/436XXzL0/vyos-show-interfaces.png)](https://postimg.cc/rdwBJtLG)

-* verify network connection with host vyos.org [![host-cmd.png](https://i.postimg.cc/KjRX3Lfx/host-cmd.png)](https://postimg.cc/SYF1wnHv)
+* Verify network connection with `host vyos.org` .

+[![host-cmd.png](https://i.postimg.cc/KjRX3Lfx/host-cmd.png)](https://postimg.cc/SYF1wnHv)

-* verify nat rule : `show nat source rule`
+* Verify nat rule : `show nat source rule`.

 [![show-nat-source.png](https://i.postimg.cc/mrNmLDQj/show-nat-source.png)](https://postimg.cc/gwjV4GtL)

-* And now we verify the dns setting configuration by entering configuration mode `configure` and then `show service dns` [![show-service-dns.png](https://i.postimg.cc/RFtKSb5B/show-service-dns.png)](https://postimg.cc/ftwJ5CR2)
+* Verify the dns setting configuration in configuration mode : `configure` and then `show service dns`.

+[![show-service-dns.png](https://i.postimg.cc/RFtKSb5B/show-service-dns.png)](https://postimg.cc/ftwJ5CR2)

-# Installation of ubuntu desktop
+# Installation Of Ubuntu Desktop

-I use  virtual box image for the installation that is avalaible on [osboxes](https://www.osboxes.org/virtualbox-images/) use this [link](https://sourceforge.net/projects/osboxes/files/v/vb/55-U-u/22.10/64bit.7z/download) to dowload the ubuntu virtual image
+I use a virtual box image for the installation that is avalaible on [osboxes](https://www.osboxes.org/virtualbox-images/) use this [link](https://sourceforge.net/projects/osboxes/files/v/vb/55-U-u/22.10/64bit.7z/download) to dowload the ubuntu virtual image .

-Once the set up downloaded we can start the installation using the __virt manager__ user interface
+If you downloaded the file, extract it, and you can start the installation using the __Virtual Manager__ user interface.

-* Use the create machine button on virt manager
+* Use the create machine button on virt manager.

 [![cvm1.png](https://i.postimg.cc/3Jcnbmrs/cvm1.png)](https://postimg.cc/JGjNsykx)

-* Check import existing disk image to use the virtual box virtual image as for me I'm using a virtual box image `.vdi`
+* Check to import an existing disk image to use the virtual box virtual image; for me, I'm using a virtual box image __(.vdi)__.

 [![import-image-kvm.png](https://i.postimg.cc/kGMqHkKV/import-image-kvm.png)](https://postimg.cc/2btsb9Hm)

-* You hit browse to access your file manager than you locate the virtual image the step are the same then for the vyos installation
+* You hit browse to access your file manager, then you locate the virtual image.
+The steps are the same as for the VYOS installation.

 [![cvyos3.png](https://i.postimg.cc/brW8Jd8s/cvyos3.png)](https://postimg.cc/64rFbW8X)